-Fig. 2.
-Measurement setup for collecting the data for AI analysis tical conditions, guaranteeing the correct measurement results.
+Tomasz Kossowski, Damian Mazur, Bogdan Kwiatkowski, Przemysław Hawro, Andrzej Imiełowski thanks to the use of the MIG0618SS generator, which allowed for generating the same pulse shape during each measurement.
+In addition, reducing the surge voltage allowed the drone to remain operational after the tests were completed.
+Thanks to this, the entire test process was carried out under repeatable and identical conditions, guaranteeing the correct measurement results.
 Based on previous studies of many other UAVs, the analyzed results are similar due to the similar construction of these devices [11].
 However, there are exceptions for other components or specific solutions.
-As in every case, the proposed solution is not a completely universal solution because this was not the aim of the investigation.
+As in every case, the proposed solution is not a completely universal solution because Table 1.
+Input and output points for collecting the data (see fig. 1)

+Fig. 2.
+Measurement setup for collect the data to AI analysis this was not the aim of the investigation.
 This article focuses on the possibility of using artificial intelligence tools to help develop a more accurate model than previously used techniques, such as linear or polynomial regression.